 Federal Tax Issues

 Solar Investment Tax Credit (ITC): The ITC is a 30% tax credit for residential and commercial solar systems.
 At the end of 2016, the ITC will expire for residential systems and decrease to 10% for commercial systems unless Congress passes legislation to extend it.
-If you want to learn more about the ITC, take a look at this overview and factsheet.
+If you want to learn more about the ITC, take a look at this overview.

 State Tax Issues